-- (g) An assurance of compliance with the requirements of 16 V.S.A. \S 255. relating to criminal record checks and checks of the Child Protection Registry and the Vulnerable Adult Abuse, Neglect, and Exploitation Registry. - (h) An assurance of compliance with legal requirements concerning nondiscriminatory school branding.
+(g) An assurance of compliance with the requirements of 16 V.S.A. § 255. relating to criminal record checks and checks of the Child Protection Registry and the Vulnerable Adult Abuse, Neglect, and Exploitation Registry.

-2226.8 Staffing
+(h) An assurance of compliance with legal requirements concerning nondiscriminatory school branding.

-Statements regarding professional staff qualifications, development, duties, and operational matters as outlined in the following sections, including:
+2226.8 Statements regarding professional staff including: